SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 The monitoring script is needed to:
 1. Monitor the actual price and that it is being updated
-2. Monitor node operators submissions to ensure they are submitting values within accepatable thresholds and that they are submitting to rounds and not missing them
+2. Monitor node operators submissions to ensure they are submitting values within acceptable thresholds and that they are submitting to rounds and not missing them
 3. Monitor node operators' balances to ensure they have enough balance for transaction fees to push prices on chain
 4. Monitor the rate at which rounds are being created